41st Division (Philippines): History

 It was active from August 28, 1941 to April 9, 1942, whereupon it surrendered when Bataan fell.
 Previously it was active in the City of Manila, Southern Luzon.
 BGen.
 Vicente P. Lim (PA) (USMA, 1914) was the division's commander, and Col. Malcolm V. Fortier was the division's Senior Instructor, desperately trying to get the new recruits of the division (nearly the entire cadre) up to par in a record amount of time.

-By 4 November 1941, the 41st was put under the Southern Luzon Force (SLF) under the command of BGen.
+By 4 November 1941, the 41st was put under the South Luzon Force (SLF) under the command of BGen.
 George M. Parker, along with the 51st Division and the Battery A of 86th FA of the Philippine Scouts.

-The First Days
+The first days

 After the Japanese invasion of the Philippines in December 1941, it formed part of South Luzon Force (activated December 13, 1941) under BGen.
 George M. Parker Jr. The South Luzon Force controlled a zone east and south of Manila.
 Parker had the Philippine Army's 41st and 51st Infantry Divisions and the 2nd Provisional Artillery Group of two batteries of the U.S. 86th Field Artillery Regiment (Philippine Scouts).

 When the Japanese began landing at Lamon Bay on December 24, 1941, South Luzon Force was badly dispersed.
 The 41st Division (PA) on the west coast was in position, but elements of the 51st Division along the east coast were in the process of movement.
 Meanwhile, upon activation of War Plan Orange-3, the Southern Luzon Force was called to Bataan.
 BGen.
 Parker sent his division staff to relay to BGen.
 Lim, and movement only commenced when 41st Division staff officers were able to commandeer buses of the Pasay Transportation Company.